1000 Reasons Why Your Next Watch is a Jaeger-LeCoultre: The JLC 1000 Hours Control Test

 - They then test it at 39.2° F (4° C)

 - Then they test it at 104° F (40° C)

-- Then the watch goes through another inspection, this time for approximately two weeks called the Cyclotest which during this time the watches are rotated and left stationary in various angles for different periods of time.
-This helps to test the watch's accuracy under real life conditions.
+- Then the watch goes through another inspection, this time for approximately two weeks called the Cyclotest which during this time the watches are rotated and left stationary at various angles for different periods of time.
+This helps to test the watch's accuracy under real-life conditions.

 - The watch is then assessed to ensure it can handle its advertised water resistance.
 The watch is exposed to crazy amounts of air pressure and on some watches that can be between 3 and 20 atmospheres.